 Albert Einstein once joked that the most powerful force in the universe is neither mass nor energy.
-It's compound interest, which is what happens when you earn interest on your money and on the interest that it's already earned.
+It's compound interest, which is what happens when you earn interest on your money including the interest that's already earned.
 While some investments have compounding built in, others don't automatically do it.

 Compound Interest Basics

 Imagine $10,000 in an account that yields 8 percent per year and compounds once per year.
 At the end of the first year, you'd have $10,800.
 If the account didn't compound, you'd get another $800 at the end of the second year for a total of $11,600.
 In a compounding account, though, you get 8 percent of $10,800, which gives you an extra $864 for a total of $11,664.
 Over time, these additional earnings mount and, after nine years, the compounding account with $10,000 would have $19,990.05 while the noncompounding account would have $17,200.

 Bank-type investments such as certificates of deposit and money market investments frequently compound.
 Many banks compound on a daily basis, even if they don't pay out the interest every day.
 Money in a brokerage account money market also frequently compounds because, whenever you earn interest, it sits in the same account where it earns more interest.